Strategy for Democracy: From Systemic Corruption to Proto-Totalitarianism in the Second Gilded Age Plutocracy, and Progressive Responses

-317 Pages Posted: 27 Jan 2017 Last revised: 13 Aug 2017
+544 Pages Posted: 27 Jan 2017 Last revised: 23 Jun 2019

-Date Written: January 23, 2017
+Date Written: 2019

-That plutocratic rule generates extreme inequality while threatening catastrophe on several other vectors is focusing attention on its cause.
+While some do accurately grasp the cause of political corruption, and its central role in causing systemic dysfunction, no one, much less Trump, has offered an effective strategy to solve the deepening problem that democracy has been hijacked by plutocracy.
+Piecemeal soundbite solutons are peddled by politicians and their professional activist allies.
 (Ch.
-2).
-While some recognize the cause of political corruption, no one, much less Trump, has offered an effective strategy to solve the deepening problem that democracy has been replaced by plutocracy.
-(Ch.
-3) Bernie Sanders who made this issue a cornerstone of his campaign against Clinton had no better strategy to offer than the futility of advocating a constitutional amendment.
-This is the standard diversion from effective anti-corruption strategy that is offered by the corrupt Democratic Party and its professional activist allies.
-Citizens United has been the diversionary target of such advocacy, though it is of minor importance to the problem.
-Even worse is the professional activists' sloganeering about corporate personhood which is rooted in a fiction about what the infamous Citizens United decision in fact held.
+3) Similarly, Bernard Sanders who made this issue a cornerstone of his lucrative campaign against Clinton had no better strategy to offer than the profoundly futile advocacy of a constitutional amendment.
+This is the standard diversion from effective anti-corruption strategy.
+Citizens United (2010) has been the diversionary target of such advocacy, though a deeper analysis of its content and context reveals that it is of minor importance to the systemic problem created by a long line of decisions since Buckley v Valeo (1976).
+Even worse is the professional activists' sloganeering about corporate personhood which is rooted in a convenient fiction of political activists about what the infamous Citizens United decision in fact held.
 (Ch.
 4)

-Keywords: plutocracy, anti-corruption, judicial supremacy
+Keywords: anti-corruption, plutocracy, judicial supremacy

 Suggested Citation: Suggested Citation